DPDK/dpdk/doc/guides/nics/ice.rst

 Prerequisites
 -------------

-- The E810 is currently in sampling state only.
-To obtain early samples and/or get further information about kernel drivers, firmware and DDP support, please speak to your Intel representative.

 - Follow the DPDK :ref:`Getting Started Guide for Linux <linux_gsg>` to setup the basic DPDK environment.

 - To get better performance on Intel platforms, please follow the "How to get best performance with NICs on Intel platforms"